mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

    *CCPP ecosystem.*

 The CCPP is governed by the groups that contribute to its development.
-The governance of the CCPP Physics is currently led by NOAA, and the DTC works with EMC and the National Weather Service Office of Science and Technology Integration to determine :term:`schemes <scheme>` and suites to be included and supported.
+The CCPP Physics code management is collaboratively determined by NOAA, NCAR, and the Navy Research Laboratory (NRL), and the DTC works with EMC and its sponsors to determine :term:`schemes <scheme>` and suites to be included and supported.
 The governance of the CCPP Framework is jointly undertaken by NOAA and NCAR (see more information at https://github.com/NCAR/ccpp-framework/wiki and https://dtcenter.org/community-code/common-community-physics-package-ccpp).